enchxnt3d/Sacbe-Forge/README.md

 - Debugging
 - Security Basics

-Each learning path contains multiple lessons, quizzes, XP rewards, and progress tracking.
+Each learning path contains:

+- Interactive lessons
+- Knowledge checks
+- XP rewards
+- Progress tracking
+- Locked lesson progression

 ---

-## Firebase
+# Firebase

 This project uses Firebase for:

-- Authentication
+- User Authentication
 - Cloud Firestore
-- User progress storage
+- Secure user progress storage
+- Achievement and profile synchronization

-The Firebase configuration is loaded through environment variables stored inside the `.env` file.
+The Firebase configuration is loaded from the `.env` file.

 ---

+# Notes for Instructors

+To run this application successfully:

+1. Install all dependencies using `npm install`.
+2. Create a `.env` file in the project root.
+3. Copy the contents of the provided `.env.txt` file into the `.env` file.
+4. Run the project using `npx expo start`.

+Without the `.env` file, Firebase Authentication and Firestore will not initialize correctly.

+---

-## Team
+# Team

 Sacbé Forge